inoventory-org/inoventory-service/README.md

 ---

 Api for **Inoventory** (not a prepper app!) using Spring Boot 3 + Kotlin.

-Currently only reachable from within inovex network.
+## Java Version
+This project requires Java 22.
+Use jenv or sdkman to configure your local environment.

 ## Running
 1. Start PostgresDB